Paid Plans vs Pay As You Go

 - Want predictable monthly costs for budgeting purposes

-- Require advanced features like detailed analytics or SLA guarantees
+- Require advanced features like detailed analytics, contractual SLA terms, or higher-touch support

 - Run an agency or business where DNS reliability and support response times matter